grafeas/voucher/README.md

 ### Configuration

-An example configuration file can be found in the [config directory](config/config.toml).

-The configuration can be written as a toml, json, or yaml file, and you can specify the path to the configuration file using "-c".
+The configuration for Voucher Client can be written as a toml, json, or yaml file, and you can specify the path to the configuration file using "-c".
+By default, the configuration is expected to be located at `~/.voucher{.yaml,.toml,.json}`.

 Below are the configuration options for Voucher Standalone and Server: